Information Disclosure and Promotion Policy Design for Platforms: Confounding Promotions: Performance and Design

 \subsection{Long-Run Average Optimal Consumer Surplus}

 In this section, we leverage the notion of confounding policies to characterize the long-run average optimal consumer surplus.
+For that purpose, we define the maximum consumer surplus generated by a confounding promotion policy given a posterior belief $\mu_1 \in [0,1]$ as

+Note that $W^C(\mu_1)$ is independent of $T$, as under any confounding promotion policy the seller's belief is constant by construction and, as the seller prices myopically, the maximum consumer surplus is the same in each period.
+We note that the confounding policy given in Example~\ref{example:ConfoundingPromotion} is derived by solving the single-period version of (\ref{PlatformProblem:SinglePeriodConfounding}), and in fact maximizes consumer surplus within the set of confounding promotion policies.
-For any function $f: \R\rightarrow \R$, define $co(f)$ as the \emph{concavification} of $f$:\footnote{ This function appears often in the information design literature when characterizing the optimal signaling mechanism and corresponding payoff (see e.g. \cite{aumann1995repeated} and \cite{Kamenica2011}). }

-where $Conv(f)$ denotes the convex hull of the set $\{ (x,t):t\leq f(x)\}$.
-The following result characterizes the maximum long-run average consumer surplus that can be generated by a signaling mechanism and a dynamic promotion policy.
+In addition, for any function $f: \R\rightarrow \R$, define $co(f)$ as the \emph{concavification} of\footnote{This function appears often in the information design literature when characterizing the optimal signaling mechanism and corresponding payoff (see e.g. \cite{aumann1995repeated} and \cite{Kamenica2011}).} $f$: where $Conv(f)$ denotes the convex hull of the set $\{ (x,t):t\leq f(x)\}$.
+The following key result characterizes the maximum long-run average consumer surplus that can be generated jointly by a signaling mechanism and a dynamic promotion policy, and establishes that it can be attained by a confounding promotion policy.

 \begin{theorem}[Characterization of Long-Run Average Optimal Consumer Surplus] Let $W^C(\mu)$ be defined as in \eqref{PlatformProblem:SinglePeriodConfounding}.
 For all $\mu \in [0,1]$,